 With that in mind, the second-best variant with 384 EU or 3072 ALUs could be put against the RX 6700.
 Again, only if the core clock speeds can be matched.

 Why We Should Be Cautiously Optimistic About Intel Xe

 Intel promises to take on NVIDIA and AMD with its Intel Xe-HPG gaming GPUs

 This should probably go without saying, but we need to do so, at least for posterity’s sake.

-Mainstream Xe is still some ways away and based on shakiness Intel experienced lately, one has to wonder how soon and how good can they deliver.
+Mainstream Xe is still some time away and, based on the shakiness Intel has experienced lately, we wonder how soon and how good their promises can be.